Chapter Three: Minifig Weapons

 |Despite the hypnotizing power of minifig butts, mooning the enemy has not been shown to have any practical effect.

 |“It is important when you haven't got any ammunition to have a butt on your rifle.”

 |- Winston Churchill

 Nothing makes a warrior feel stupider than arriving at a battle and

 realizing he forgot to bring a weapon.
 He still has options, but mooning

-the enemy has been shown to have limited practical effect, and he's better
+the enemy has limited practical effect, and he's better

 off trying to scavenge a real weapon as quickly as possible.